-Theoretical Catalysis Project led by Dennis Palagin was started in June 2016 as a theory division of LSK, and is focused on applying state-of-the-art ab initio methods to study the interplay between the structure and the chemical properties of novel catalytic materials.
-We aim at understanding the chemical nature of the catalytic processes to be able to facilitate rational design of novel engineered materials.
+Theoretical Catalysis Project led by Dennis Palagin was active as a theory division of LSK between June 2016 and August 2021, and was focused on applying state-of-the-art ab initio methods to study the interplay between the structure and the chemical properties of novel catalytic materials.

 13/01: Xing suggested an easily calculable descriptor for the strong metal-support interaction and made it into the Journal of Materials Chemistry A. Well deserved and a great start of the new year!

 07/12: Amy further developed the idea of associated monomeric species in zeolites, and made it to Angewandte Chemie.
 Congratulations!

 28/09: Thomas van Waas, a master student at TU Delft, is joining us for a six week internship to work on the structure of defects in MOFs.
 Welcome!

 28/09: Our third production project at Swiss National Supercomputing Centre (CSCS) has just been accepted with the allocation of 135'000 node hours.

 01/07: Dr. Xing Wang assumes a postdoc position at the University of Bern.
 Best of luck!

 26/06: Check out our take on the mechanism of the strong metal-support interaction in another freshly published Nature Communications.

 17/06: Our first PhD student Xing successfully defended his thesis "Thermodynamic behavior of supported transition metal based heterogeneous catalysts", and shall from now on be officially referred to as "Dr. Sc.
 Zoom Xing Wang".